agcdtmr/automation/jenkins-intermediate.md

 ## Error fixing: a virtual machine (VM) running Jenkins and Nginx on Azure, and experiencing issues with DNS or the public IP not working in a browser.s

+**Solution: Adjust NSG or firewall inbound rules for http & https**

 Here are some common troubleshooting steps to help you identify and resolve the issue:

 1. **Check VM Status:** Ensure that your Azure VM is running and in a healthy state.
 If it's not running, start the VM from the Azure Portal.